Welcome, and thanks for dropping by....

 With those few minutes I wandered into Waterstones Bookshop to find some coolness and found myself in the “Craft and Hobby” section.
 In need of a pick-me-up, my eyes fell on “Stupid Sock Creatures” by John Murphy and I started to smile.
 I bought the book and laughed at Murphy’s creations all the way home.
 That book sewed the seed of an idea that I should stop teaching English and start making my own creatures that would make people smile and want to own.
 John Murphy had done it, why couldn’t I?
 Soon every spare wool sock in the house had been sewn and stuffed.
 My early designs were fairly abstract and frankly weird, but as time passed I watched, sketched and made more and more dogs, and started to sell a few on Etsy.

 That was 2008, and teaching English is now a dim and distant memory.
-The sock creatures are now Hawkes’ Hounds, canine companions still using a sock but now sporting pure wool or felt bodies.Back in England since 2014, one year later I have finally unpacked my work room and able to restart making Hawkes’ Hounds.
+The sock creatures are now Hawkes’ Hounds, canine companions still using a sock but now sporting pure wool or felt bodies.Back in England since 2014, I have finally my work room and able to restart making Hawkes’ Hounds.
+In 2017 my work is in pop up shops and I have started to give workshops at the Croydon Reuse Org in Church Street Croydon.

 I have a thing about woolly socks, be it Cashmere or Shetland pure wool and most of my plush animal heads are made using these materials.
 The material is given a hot wash and manipulated to get a felted effect.